 This hot dog shop may have a clunky name, but it won a James Beard Foundation award in 2014 for its classic American food.
 The Providence location is the original and dates back to the early '50s, but Olneyville N.Y.
 System also has a second location in Cranston.
 Order the hot wieners, served with onions, mustard, and meat sauce, and pair with coffee-milk, a glass of milk flavored with sweet coffee syrup that's a local favorite.

 Open from lunchtime till past midnight, Dirty Frank's starts with either a basic Vienna all-beef hot dog or a Tofurkey veggie dog on a steamed poppy-seed bun.
-A basic hot dog is $2.50 while the menu's most expensive dog ($6) is wrapped in bacon and topped with beef brisket, cheddar cheese, onion rings, and barbecue sauce.
+A basic hot dog is $2.75 while the menu's most expensive dog ($6) is wrapped in bacon and topped with beef brisket, cheddar cheese, onion rings, and barbecue sauce.
 Choose from another one of the many menu options, or make your own by choosing from a variety of more than 25 toppings and sauces.

 A well-known counter restaurant in northwest D.C., Ben's Chili Bowl is a popular late-night hotspot (made a bit more famous when Barack Obama stopped by in 2009 just days before his presidential inauguration).
-Take a bite into the messy but delicious all-meat chili dog topped with mustard, onions, and chili and served with fries ($4.40).
-Or try the half-smoke with a quarter-pound pork and beef smoked sausage ($5.95), a jumbo quarter-pound turkey dog ($5.95) with similar toppings and sides, or a veggie dog sans chili ($4.40).
+Take a bite into the messy but delicious pork-and-beef chili dog topped with mustard, onions, and chili and served with fries ($4.40).
+Or try the half-smoke with a quarter-pound pork and beef smoked sausage ($5.95), a jumbo quarter-pound turkey dog ($5.95) with similar toppings and sides, or a veggie dog ($4.40).